AndrewWPhillips/eggql/README.md

 }
 ```

 With the Go code above this will cause `rand.Intn()` to panic (because it's given a -ve value) and there will be no response.
 To handle this a "resolver" function can return an `error`.
-(A resolver function must return only a single value OR a single value plus an `error`.)
+(A resolver function must have either one or two return values, the 2nd being an `error`.)

 This is shown in the following code.
-Note that I have separated the type of the `Query` struct and declared the instance `q` separately for clarity as this example is growing in size.
+Note that I have separated the type of the `Query` struct and declared the instance `q` separately for clarity as this example is getting bigger.

 ```go
 type Query struct {